Kashrut: History of kosher supervision and marketing

 Food producers often look to expand their markets or marketing potential, and offering kosher food has become a way to do that.
 The uniqueness of kosher food was advertised as early as 1849.
 In 1911 Procter & Gamble became the first company to advertise one of their products, Crisco, as kosher.
 Over the next two decades, companies such as Lender's Bagels, Maxwell House, Manischewitz, and Empire evolved and gave the kosher market more shelf-space.
 In the 1960s, Hebrew National hotdogs launched a "we answer to a higher authority" campaign to appeal to Jews and non-Jews alike.
 From that point on, "kosher" became a symbol for both quality and value.
 The kosher market quickly expanded, and with it more opportunities for kosher products.
 Menachem Lubinsky, founder of the Kosherfest trade fair, estimates as many as 14 million kosher consumers and $40 billion in sales of kosher products in the U.S.

-In 2014 the Israeli Defense Forces decided to allow female kosher supervisors to work in its kitchens on military bases, and the first women kosher inspectors were certified in Israel.
+In 2014 the Israel Defense Forces decided to allow female kosher supervisors to work in its kitchens on military bases, and the first women kosher inspectors were certified in Israel.